CallCC: a classic operator that defies intuition

 The reason these operations seem “weird” when interpreted as programs is that we do care about proofs — we expect to be able to “pattern match” and determine which case of a sum type holds.
 Introducing call-cc as a primitive operator weakens this ability, because we lose agnosticism of evaluation order: we know call/cc returns a value of type a, but as the initial examples demonstrated, the types alone don’t tell us enough to know which one exactly.

-I suspect, but do not know for sure, that this is the source of the distinction between propositions and types in many dependently typed proof assistants: propositions are a subset of types whose proofs cannot be inspected or pattern matched, enabling the language to introduce classical axioms as propositions without breaking referential transparency.
+I suspect that the computational structure of negation is related to the distinction between propositions and types in many dependently typed proof assistants: propositions are a subset of types whose proofs cannot be inspected or pattern matched, enabling the language to introduce classical axioms as propositions without breaking referential transparency.